-Recommended Course Sequence for the Aviation Powerplant Maintenance Certificate Option

-The following course sequence assumes that students are unconditionally enrolled at the time of entry and ensures that students will satisfy the college's core academic and technical requirements within the specified time frame.
-Students needing developmental course work should refer to the guidelines for Conditional Enrollment in Chapter 3.
+Recommended Course Sequence for the Aviation Powerplant Maintenance Certificate Option ensures that students will satisfy the college's core academic and technical requirements within the specified time frame.
+Students needing developmental corequisite course work should refer to the guidelines for Conditional Enrollment in Chapter 3.